Stop the Management Blame Game

 They must insist on real investigations, root cause analysis, & effective corrective action that cause organizational improvement.

 Truly effective management goes one step further.
-They become proactive and invest in improvement to prevent accidents.
+They become proactive and invest in improvements to prevent accidents.